gnolang/genesis/CONSTITUTION.md

 # [DRAFT] gno.land Constitution

->---
->
->**DOCUMENT NOTES**
->
->- This is a v0 working document.
-It is very early and rough around the edges.
-The goal here is to introduce an early working prototype that can live in [gnolang/genesis](https://github.com/gnolang/genesis) as a v0 document.
->- Public discussions on this topic can be found int the github issue [gno.land Constitution #3080](https://github.com/gnolang/gno/issues/3080)
->
->---

 ## Preamble

 We, the people, in order to create a more transparent, innovative, and decentralized world, do ordain and establish this Constitution for gno.land.